-When someone wants to find information related to a specific location, they may have difficulties locating the most authoritative documents about the location.
+When someone wants to find information related to a specific location, they may have difficulties locating authority documents about the location.
 There are a few reasons, such as the fact that the most authoritative documents:

 - Don’t include the address for the location, or;

 - Include the address in a sub-document on the same site, or;

 - Include the address in text within an image that a search engine can’t spider and index.

 Regardless of what the patent says, for a site that is tied to a physical location, a location that you want people to visit in person, it’s often not a bad idea to include the address on every page and to do so in text rather than an image.
 Not only does that make it easier for a search engine to recognize where the business is located, but it also helps people who may want to visit, and it adds some credibility to the site by making it easy for people to recognize that there is a real location associated with the web site.